 - Dab diluted Lavender Essential oil on your cheeks and under ears.
 Dilute when using with children.
 ONLY 1 drop of essential oil to 1 tbs. of carrier oil.
 Don’t use with children under 2 years of age.

 #4 Homeopathic Remedy For A Sinus Infection

-- Pressure, fullness, and pain at root of the nose.
+- Pressure, fullness, and pain at the root of the nose.
 Discharge is thick, ropy green-ish yellow, post-nasal drip, violent sneezing; mucus tastes sticky, aching and fullness in global, worse with cold, 2-3am, suppressed catarrh.